And there you have the feud? Or do you?

 and may not actually support a feud.

 the survivors and heirs of both recall no mention of any animosity, nor

 is there any written record of such animosity or competition in the letters

 and notes of either men.
-For a decade-long-game of one upsmanship, there's
+For a decade-long-game of one upsmanship,

-wrote his 'Radio Planet' books set on Venus, and the two men
+Farley who wrote his 'Radio Planet' books set on Venus, and the two men

 were apparently friends.
 And there was Roy Rockwood, who wrote

 the Jungle Boy' books ripping off Tarzan, and we don't hear Burroughs